Mr. Horace Denford

 Fitted to a distinctly different stand, and with a 5-inch centre height, the final version of the VSL was known as the Model "500 VSL".
 Unlike most Boxford lathes the VSL500 was clearly identified by a large badge on the headstock.
-An interesting point concerns VSL models fitted with the LOO spindle: on these lathes a screwcutting gearbox was standard, but with changed internal ratios and the availability of "compact" English/metric and metric/English conversions gears arranged to be more compact with pairs of 64/54t and 76/65t respectively instead of the older "full-size" 127/110t (inch to metric) and 135/127t (metric to inch) gears.
+An interesting point concerns VSL models fitted with the LOO spindle: on some of these lathes a screwcutting gearbox was standard, but with changed internal ratios and the availability of "compact" English/metric and metric/English conversions gears arranged to be more compact with pairs of 64/54t and 76/65t respectively instead of the older "full-size" 127/110t (inch to metric) and 135/127t (metric to inch) gears.
 At one time it was believed that all gearboxes on the L00 VSL lathes had the altered internal ratios but several examples have been found in the USA (one being a VSL500 manufactured in 1977 with serial number V.S.L.
 71861-L00) where this is not the case, the gearboxes being of the earlier, ordinary type.
 It is suspected that, while Boxford fitted a different gearbox to the earlier VSL models with the L00 spindle nose, this practice was discontinued and later editions of the manual not updated to reflect the change.
 If you buy a gearbox-equipped lathe that appears not to generate the pitches shown on the screwcutting plate check the special manual produced by lathes.co.uk, it shows all the ex-factory arrangement of the changewheels.